Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 c.JupyterHub.spawner_class = 'mypackage:MySpawner'
 ```

 and this allow you to also arbitrarily configure MySpawner with

 ```
-c.MySpawner.myattribute = 'new value'
+c.MySpawner.mem_limit = '200G'
 ```

 Traitlets is aware of class hierarchy, thus when `MySpawner` inherit from the
 default Spawner, all `c.Spawner...` options will affect `MySpawner`, but
-`c.MySpawner...` options will of course not affect super classes or siblings.
+`c.MySpawner...` options will of course only affect MySpawner and siblings.

 It is thus also easy to configure differently siblings; a good  example is CLI
 IPython vs IPykernel used in notebooks and lab.
 Both applications are subclasses
 of InteractiveShell.
 Respectively ZMQInteractiveShell and
 TerminalInteractiveShell.

-I can thus configure both with `c.InteractiveShell.attribute=`, only CLI with
+I can configure both with `c.InteractiveShell.attribute=`, or decide that only
+the CLI will be affected via `c.TerminalInteractiveShell.attribute=`, I can also
-`c.TerminalInteractiveShell.attribute=`, or only notebooks-like with
+target only notebooks-like interfaces `c.ZMQInteractiveShell.attribute=`;

-`c.ZMQInteractiveShell.attribute=`; On my own machine I for example have by
+On my own machine I for example, `%matplotlib` is setup to be `inline` only for
-default matplotlib in inline mode only for kernel and not terminal.
+kernels and not terminal.

 Thus if you have an application or library with a number of plugins, an for
-which configure ability could be thoughts as tree-like for a class hierachy;
+which configure ability could be thoughts as tree-like for a class hierarchy;
 traitlets can help you.

 # Other functionalities

 ## Observability

-Beyond the configure ability part is observability; as we already had a great type
+Beyond the configurability part is observability; as we already had a great
-system with hooks, and the sometime you may want to mutate configuration of a
+type-system with hooks, and the sometime you may want to mutate configuration of
-running application, traitlets allow you to observe value and propagate them to other places.
+a running application, traitlets allow you to observe value and propagate them
+to other places.

-To look at the above example with code reformatting, the reformatter con be
+To look at the above example with code reformatting, the reformatter can be
 change dynamically things to the following: